wolfjazz/fixed-point-math/README.md

 ## Overview

-This Fixed-Point Math Library is designed specifically for embedded systems that operate in C++ environments where the overhead of floating-point calculations is prohibitive.
+This C++20 Fixed-Point Math Library is designed specifically for embedded systems that operate in environments where the overhead of floating-point calculations is prohibitive.
 The library employs scaled integers to perform precise and efficient arithmetic operations, crucial in contexts where resources such as code size and execution time are limited.

 ## Features